Retries & Resilience

 Direct execution makes one pipeline-level attempt.
 If a pipe fails after the transport layer has done its retrying, the failure surfaces — the run does not restart, and it does not survive a process crash.
 That is the intended contract, not a gap.
 The value of the direct path is that it needs no cluster, no workers, no setup.

-When you need retry-under-failure and durability, you run the same methods on Temporal — see When to reach for Temporal below.
+When you need retry-under-failure and durability, you run the same methods on a durable backend — see Durable Execution.

 The retry model